vivekshahi918/ChatifyXOps/Readme.md

 ## License

-This project is licensed under the MIT License.
+This project is for personal or educational use only.
+Unauthorized copying or distribution is prohibited.